 The Rocket League Ranking System.
-If you have been a long-term player of Rocket League, you are aware of all the changes to the ranking system over the seasons.
+If you have been a long-term player of Rocket League, you are aware of all the changes to the ranking system and the names and designs of the Rocket League Ranks over the seasons.
 If you are new to the game, you may not be aware of the changes made over time to the competitive system.
 In today’s post, I’m going to go through the rich history of the Rocket League Ranking System.
 I’ll go over the changes, such as the controversial season 3 changes, the switch from RP to MMR, the seasonal distributions, and even the growth of the game.
 I’ll go through several charts and draw equivalencies so you can see what you would have been in other seasons if you were playing in them at your current tier.
 I’ll even provide an hrs to rank correlation so you can benchmark yourself to common rank growth over time.
 So now let’s get started.
 I hope you enjoy this one brought to you by Rocket League Coaching Discord :).

 Rocket League Ranking System